Pagan

 Talented family of glass cutters, engravers & enamellers, beginning with Wenzel (late 18th C), his son Josef, Josef's son Alexander (1866-1943), Alexander's sons Alexander (II) (1894-1953) & Erwin (1906-1975).
 These last both worked for, and designed for, many of the major Bohemian manufacturers, and Alexander taught in Bohemia & Germany.
 His daughter Brigitte is still working today

-Phoenician glass
+Phoenician Glassblowers

-Sliema, Malta (c 1980s - )
+Sliema, Malta (c 1980s to present)

 Leonard Mulligan (from Mdina Glass).
 Hand-blown studio glass, often iridescent